fullmetalbrackets/blog/src/content/blog/reverse-proxy-using-nginx-pihole-cloudflare.md

 ## Configuring the domain in Cloudflare

-To get the TLS certificates for our custom domain, we'll be using Cloudflare.
-Feel free to use another DNS provider, or create a free account on Cloudflare.
+Next, we'll be using Cloudflare to get the TLS certificates for our custom domain.
+You'll need to create a free account on Cloudflare.
+(Feel free to use another DNS provider if you prefer.)
 You can add a domain bought from another registrar to Cloudflare by following the below instructions, or if you purchase a domain on Cloudflare it will automatically be configured.

 To add a domain to Cloudflare: